 Here are some basic pointers to know about the Tarrant County Criminal Justice System:

 Most courts are strict about requiring your presence in court (literally inside the court).
-Be early, check in with the bailiff, and dress appropriately (avoid t-shirts, hats, low cut blouses, etc.).
+Therefore, be early, check in with the bailiff, and dress appropriately (avoid t-shirts, hats, low cut blouses, etc.).
 Most court dates do not involve the resolution of your case but still require your appearance.
 We, at the Coffey Firm, will contact you prior to each court date where possible to touch base as to a basic outline of what to expect (will the case be continued, etc.)

 Every County (misdemeanor) and District (felony) Judge has the authority to handle their dockets as they see fit.
 Unfortunately, due to the requirement of having to appear this can be very hectic to your schedule.
-Often, courts change their schedules with very short notice (trials come up, etc.).
-Please save your vacation dates for these appearances.
-The best policy is to always pay your legal fees up front so as to minimize unnecessary court dates once a case strategy is formed.
+For example, courts often change their schedules with very short notice (trials come up, etc.).
+As a result, please save your vacation dates for these appearances.
+Further, The best policy is to always pay your legal fees up front.
+This will help minimize unnecessary court dates once a case strategy is formed.

-Judges, probation officers, clerks and in some courts the DAs are all in the courtroom (other courts have the DAs negotiating in the back).
-Most action will take place in a central location as far as sentencing is concerned.
-If the case results in probation, be prepared to go across the street for a probation orientation.
+Judges, probation officers, clerks and in some courts the DAs are all in the courtroom.
+This is unlike other courts which have the DAs negotiating in the back.
+For example, most action will take place in a central location as far as sentencing is concerned.
+Further, if the case results in probation, be prepared to go across the street for a probation orientation.
 If the case is resolved (other than a Not Guilty), be prepared to make payment arrangements with the clerk’s office after leaving court.
-On the day your case is being resolved, it is a good idea to take the entire day off.
+As a result, on the day your case is being resolved, it is a good idea to take the entire day off.

-Great things about Tarrant County: many judges will waive community service if you pay court costs and fines in full the day your case is resolved, most judges are very open to discussion about options (case issues, etc.).
+Great things about Tarrant County: For example, many judges will waive community service if you pay court costs and fines in full the day your case is resolved.
+Further, most judges are very open to discussion about options (case issues, etc.).